free things to do in New York City

 Lecture | The Broken World Model of Design (in-person and online)

-Freed of the provisional stabilities that alternately enabled and constrained modernity, our models of what architecture is, does, and could be in this century radically shifts in a Broken World model of design.
+Freed of the provisional stabilities that alternately enabled and constrained modernity, our models of more what architecture is, does, and could be in this century radically shifts in a Broken World model of design.
 The Broken World model shift is equally epistemic in scope, practical in application, and hopeful in disposition: a model of architecture beyond growth, beyond comfort, and beyond the doldrums of normalizing pedagogy and practices.
-Speaker Kiel Moe is a practicing architect and author of several books on the material and energetic basis of architecture.
+Speaker Kiel Moe is a practicing architect and author of several books on the material and energetic basis of architecture. less

 New York City, NY; NYC